CiscoLives/LTRATO-2001/_sources/labaccess/index.rst.txt

         :width: 45%
         :align: center

 #.
-For best performance, connect to the workstation with Cisco AnyConnect VPN `Show Me How <https://dcloud-cms.cisco.com/help/install_anyconnect_pc_mac>`__ and the local RDP client on your laptop `Show Me How <https://dcloud-cms.cisco.com/help/local_rdp_mac_windows>`__ and use the information from the table above :ref:`Lab Access Information <Lab Access Information>` to connect to the workstation
+Once you are connected to Cisco AnyConnect VPN `Show Me How <https://dcloud-cms.cisco.com/help/install_anyconnect_pc_mac>`__, use the local RDP client installed on your laptop to connect to the Jumphost using the information from the table above :ref:`Lab Access Information <Lab Access Information>`.
 #.
 Once inside the remote desktop connection, open the Google Chrome browser, startup page https://cml-controller.cml.lab/login will be opened (web interface of Cisco Modeling Labs server).

 #.
 Press ``Login`` button: